Safenorsound/Project-3-Pong-Project/README.md

 # Pong Game

 A basic pong game using SVGs.
+This was our third project in the Web Development Program at Red Academy.

 ## Setup